Hassan-Radi/heracles/README.md

 For this challenge and instead of building the solution as a website, I decided to step out of my comfort zone and build an Android mobile app instead.
 This is mainly because I never explored building apps before, yet I anticipated it would be a great learning experience (which turned out to be true 🙏).

 The solution is split into 3 parts.
+ - **Part 1:** Android app.
+ - **Part 2:** UI automation framework.
+ - **Part 3:** Appium tests

+## Part 1: The App
- - **Part 1:** An Android app that has one activity and is used to format money values in a readable format.
+An Android app that has one activity and is used to format money values in a readable format.
 Next to the app, there is some unit tests and UI tests (using Espresso as a White-Box testing method).
- - **Part 2:** A very basic, extendable automation framework built on top of Selenium/Appium that can be used for both web & mobile websites/apps.
- - **Part 3:** An example of using the automation framework (build in part 2) to write some UI test cases for the Android app (using Appium as a Black-Box testing method).

-## Part 1: The App

  - The app takes any valid number and formats it into the requested money format.
  - If the value provided is invalid (e.g. any ASCII characters, wrongly formatted numbers, invalid numbers, etc..) it shows an error message.